 import VisibleTodoList from ‘../containers/VisibleTodoList’

-import Footer from ‘./Footer’ // ← This is a presentational component that contains 3 FilterLink Container comp
+import Footer from ‘./Footer’ // ← This is a presentational component that contains 3 FilterLink Container comp//Create Redux Store by passing it the reducers we created earlier.

-let store = createStore(reducers)
+let store = createStore(reducers)render(

 <Provider store={store}> ← The Provider component from react-redux injects the store to all the child components